Scaramucci out as communications director after less than a week

 Scaramucci shocked political watchers last week when he unleashed a profane tirade against Priebus in an interview with The New Yorker.
 A source close to the White House told NBC at the time that some in Trump's orbit felt the expletive-filled rant "embarrassing" for the White House.

+The president, who himself has been known for using vulgar language, "certainly felt that Anthony's comments were inappropriate for a person in that position," White House Press Secretary Sarah Huckabee Sanders told reporters Monday.

+That structure now means that all White House staff — including son-in-law Jared Kushner, Steve Bannon and Kellyanne Conway — now report to Kelly, Sanders said, a sign of tighter organization and a chain of command not previously seen in this White House.

-But Scaramucci had a long standing relationship with Trump, having been previously involved with Trump's 2016 campaign, and the transition to the White House, repeatedly reminding reporters of his loyalty to and "love" for the president.
+Scaramucci had a long-standing relationship with Trump before joining the administration, having been involved with Trump's 2016 campaign, and the transition to the White House, repeatedly reminding reporters of his loyalty to and "love" for the president.

+On Sunday evening, Scaramucci told MSNBC's Stephanie Ruhle that he believed his New Yorker interview was going to blow over and he downplayed conflicts of interest concerns about his still-not-sold investment firm, SkyBridge Capital, which he is trying to unload a Chinese company.

 In a statement, the White House announced, "Scaramucci will be leaving his role as White House Communications Director" and cited the desire to "give Chief of Staff John Kelly a clean slate and the ability to build his own team."